Urban Gardening: Healthy Food For Urban Families

-How your nonprofit can learn to teach urban families how to grow free food in small spaces:
+How your nonprofit organization can teach urban families to grow healthy food in small spaces.

 Launch an urban gardening program for fresh, nutritious vegetables for at-risk urban families.

-What?
-An 8-week, self-paced, urban gardening challenge for your nonprofit to get a small demonstration garden up and running!
-Then teach urban families how they can also grow free food in the cities.
+An 8-week, self-paced, urban gardening challenge for your nonprofit to get a small, city gardening demonstration up and running!

-1. If you’re not an experienced vegetable gardener YOU will learn how to plan, plant, and produce vegetables in an urban gardening setting.
+1. If you’re not an experienced vegetable gardener YOU will learn how to plan, plant, and produce vegetables in a city gardening setting.

 2. A component of each assignment will also show you how to work with your urban families and teach THEM how to plan, plant, and produce vegetables in their own urban gardening setting.

 Week 1.
-Choosing a space and garden containers and plant pots for your vegetables.
+Choosing a space and containers for container gardening for your vegetables.

 Week 3.
+Gardening in containers.
 What kind of potting soil?
 Where to get it?

 Week 4.
-Prepare the potting soil for optimal plant growth-organically.
+Prepare the potting soil for container gardening for optimal plant growth-organically.

 Week 5.
 Plant seeds and also seedlings in your new garden containers & plant pots.